dibyendumajumdar/C/docs/ctour.md

 containing an operator number and a pointer  to  a  subtable for  the  corresponding  operator.
-A subtable consists of a sequence of entries, each  with  a  key  describing  certain properties of the operands of the operator involved; associ- ated with the key is a code string.
-Once the subtable	cor- responding  to	the  operator  is  found,  the	subtable  is searched linearly until a key is found such that the proper- ties demanded by the key are compatible with the operands of the tree node.
+A subtable consists of a sequence of entries, each  with  a  key  describing  certain properties of the operands of the operator involved; associated with the key is a code string.
+Once the subtable corresponding  to	the  operator  is  found,  the	subtable  is searched linearly until a key is found such that the properties demanded by the key are compatible with the operands of the tree node.
 A successful match returns the code  string;
 an  unsuccessful search, either for the operator in the main table or a compatble key in the subtable, returns a  failure